NeuveAI/chromium/CHROMIUM_UI_ARCHITECTURE.md

 ## Creating a New iOS Client

+### Project Overview and Goal
+**Neuve Chrome** - A modern iOS browser built with SwiftUI, leveraging the Chromium engine while providing a fresh, intuitive user interface.
+The project creates a new iOS app target that reuses existing Chrome browser services while implementing a completely new SwiftUI-based user interface.

 ### Approach 1: New Target (Recommended)

 Create a completely new iOS app target that reuses core Chromium services: